joshrterry/CyberKit/README.md

 # CyberKit

-Cyberpatriot scripts for Ubuntu and Fedora
+Cyberpatriot scripts for Ubuntu and Fedora by Josh